Hell: Islam

-The highest level (jahannam) is traditionally thought of as a type of purgatory reserved for Muslims.
-Polytheism (shirk) is regarded as a particularly grievous sin; therefore entering Paradise is forbidden to a polytheist (mushrik) because his place is hell; and the second lowest level (jahim) only after the bottomless pit for the hypocrites (hawiyah), who claimed aloud to believe in God and his messenger but in their hearts did not.
+The lowest level is for the hypocrites (hawiyah), who claimed aloud to believe in God and his messenger but in their hearts did not.

-Although the earliest reports about Muhammad's journey through the heavens, do not locate hell in the heavens, only brief references about visiting hell during the journey appears.
-But extensive accounts about Muhammad's night journey, in the non-canonical but popular Miraj-Literature, tell about encountering the angels of hell.
-Malik, the keeper to the gates of hell, namely appears in Ibn Abbas' Isra and Mi'raj.
-The doors to hell are either in the third or fifth heaven, or (although only implicitly) in a heaven close God's throne, or directly after entering heaven, whereupon Muhammad requests a glaze at hell.
-Ibn Hisham gives extensive details about Muhammad visiting hell and its inhabitants punished wherein, but can only endure watching the punishments of the first layer of hell.
+Although the earliest reports about Muhammad's journey through the heavens, do not locate Hell in the heavens, only brief references about visiting Hell during the journey appears.
+But extensive accounts about Muhammad's night journey, in the non-canonical but popular Miraj-Literature, tell about encountering the angels of Hell.
+Malik, the keeper to the gates of Hell, namely appears in Ibn Abbas' Isra and Mi'raj.
+The doors to Hell are either in the third or fifth heaven, or in a heaven close God's throne, or directly after entering heaven, whereupon Muhammad requests a glaze at hell.
+Ibn Hisham gives extensive details about Muhammad visiting Hell and its inhabitants punished wherein.
 Muhammad meeting Malik, the Dajjal and hell, was used as a proof for Muhammad's Night Journey.

-Medieval sources often identified hell with the seven earths mentioned in Quran 65:12, inhabited by devils, harsh angels, scorpions and serpents, who torment the sinners.
-They described thorny shrubs, seas filled with blood and fire and darkness only illuminated by the flames of hell.
+Medieval sources often identified Hell with the seven earths mentioned in Quran 65:12, inhabited by devils, harsh angels, scorpions, and serpents.
+They described thorny shrubs, seas filled with blood and fire, and darkness, only illuminated by flames.
 One popular concept arrange the earths as follows: